VetoProjects/VetoLC/README.md

 used for quick UI generation, but can be used and abused, e.g. for multimedia.
 That is what we did here.

-NOTE: The support for this is a stub and will need a few weeks to work as expected.
+NOTE: The support for this is a stub and will need a few weeks to work as expected so it is disabled right now.

 **Python (Regular)**: